The Artificial Selection

 A being that moves through the crossing point and is changed by it participates in the lemniscatic movement of reality.
 It arrives at the center carrying what it has been, and it departs carrying what it has become.
 The center is where agency lives – the only place where something genuinely new can be introduced into reality.
 A body that ages and loosens, an ecosystem that responds to pressure and reconstitutes itself, a tradition that breaks its practitioners open and reconstitutes them – these pass through the crossing point.
 They are marked by the passage.

 An object engineered to persist without being changed by difficulty occupies the Now as all things must.
 But it registers nothing.
 It carries nothing forward.
 It cannot be surprised into truth, cannot be broken open, cannot accumulate the interior depth that only genuine loss and genuine reconstitution can build.
-It exists in the Now without inhabiting it.
+It exists in the Now without inhabiting it – without bringing to the crossing point anything that the crossing point can work with.

 This is what I mean by the Uninhabited Now: not a metaphysical absence, but a describable condition.
 A crossing point increasingly occupied by forms that do not participate in the only process by which the crossing point is more than a location – the process of being genuinely altered by what one has encountered.